coperyan/mlb-videos/README.md

 Visit FFMpeg's [website](https://ffmpeg.org/download.html) for the latest download link.

+To verify correct installation & reference in your OS path, you can type `ffmpeg` in the terminal.

 #### ImageMagick

 This is a dependency for the [moviepy](https://github.com/Zulko/moviepy/tree/master) package (specifically used for adding text to the compilations)